Employment

 Description

-This chart shows the average total hours of work done per day (paid and unpaid), by gender and region.
+This chart shows the average minutes per day spent in paid work or study and unpaid work in OECD countries, by sex and region.

 Download Chart